 Also, sensor lights act as easy deterrents against crime.
 Any person who might break into your office or commercial space will be much less likely to continue an intrusion when lights flicker on.

-There are a few cons to motion sensors, though they are generally outweighed by the benefits you’ll experience with the technology.
+There are a few cons to motion sensors, though they are generally outweighed by the benefits.

-One downside is the lack of control you often get with a motion sensor.
-With an occupancy sensor, you have no choice about whether the lights come on or not.
-You could be passing through a space and the lights get turned on, which can be annoying and wasteful at times.
+One downside is the lack of control you often receive with a motion sensor.
+With an occupancy sensor, you have no choice about whether the lights come on or not so even if you are in a room for a moment or are simply walking by, the lights will turn on.
+Though a minor inconvenience, it can be annoying and counterproductive.
 This can be avoided, though, by using a vacancy sensor that requires lights to be manually turned on and will only shut off after it detects that the space is empty.

 Another factor is safety.
-Lighting timers can be set to turn on only when it’s dark, helping keep certain spaces like a business park or college campus safer.
+Light timers can be set to turn on only when it’s dark, helping keep certain spaces like a business park or college campus safer.

 Which Is a Better Fit for Your Business?